Epicentr K: History

 In 2019, the agrarian operations of Epicenter K expanded after its owners purchased 1,364 hectares.

+In December 2019 27.ua website changed its domain to epicentrk.ua and became a marketplace next year.

+In February 2020 Epicentr Agro acquired Svarog West Group in Khmelnytskyi Oblast.

+In 2020 Epicentr K signed deals with 4F and The Athlete's Foot to open their stores in Ukraine.
+Also the company had bought the Modul mall in Bucha, Kyiv Oblast, and reconstructed it into one of their hypermarkets.
+New malls in Vinnytsia, Zaporizhzhia, Melitopol (Zaporizhzhia Oblast) and Kalush (Ivano-Frankivsk Oblast) were opened.

+In 2021 Epicentr Ceramic Corporation plant was opened in Kalynivka, Kyiv Oblast.

+In October 2021 Epicentr K had opened their first mall-in-mall format store in Kyiv's Blockbuster Mall, the size of hypermarket was 27 000 m2 and it was a first Epicentr to be opened in a rented space instead of a standalone building.
+Also new malls had been opened in Nikopol (Dnipropetrovsk Oblast), Mykolaiv and Pervomaisk (Mykolaiv Oblast), alongside them a former Nova Liniia store in Kherson had been reconstructed into Epicentr.

+In September 2022 (6 months after the onset of the full-scale Russian invasion of Ukraine) Epicenter K had opened a 'brave format' three-floor mall in Lviv, where the first floor is a hardware hypermarket, the second floor is a shopping and entertainment center and the third floor is rented out.
+The mall's size is almost 90, 000 m2.
+Also new malls had been opened in Kyiv and Kharkiv.

+On May 25, 2024, the mall in Kharkiv was hit and destroyed by Russian glide bombs.
+Eighteen civilians were killed.

 Stores

 Each store has a big overflow and free parking.
 In each store you can find also a cafe and a bank.
 The company offers a possibility of custom design on a wide selection of its products as well as delivery and an express delivery.

 Contributions

 The company also helps with the construction of the Kyivan Spiritual Academy and participates in a wide variety of sponsorship throughout the country: Gert Goff show commemorated to 750-year anniversary of Lviv, jubilee concerts of Pavlo Zibrov and Valentyna Stepova, and many others.

-The company carries a collection of awards such as "The Brand of the Year" (2008).

 Sport

+In 2008, the company became the title sponsor of the Ukrainian Premier League in football.

-For some period, the company was a sponsor of the Ukrainian Premier Football League and the Ukraine national football team (Ukrainian Association of Football).
+For some period, the company was a sponsor of the Ukraine national football team (Ukrainian Association of Football).

 Starting in 2019 the company's sponsorship made possible for one of the Ukrainian provincial football clubs from Dunaivtsi organize into a competitive collective and participate in football competitions at national level (FC Epitsentr Dunaivtsi).